-The VCE Panel is appointed by the College Principal and has the task of implementing VCE Administrative policies and procedures.
+The VCE Administrative Investigation Panel is appointed by the College Principal and has the task of implementing VCE Administrative policies and procedures.

-The VCE Administrator will chair the panel.
-The panel usually consists of at least 3 members and may include the College Principal, Campus Principal, Assistant Campus Principal, Assistant Principal - Teaching and Learning and/or the relevant subject Domain Leader.
+The Assistant Principal Year 11 & 12 will chair the panel.
+The panel usually consists of at least 3 members and may include the College Principal, Campus Principal, Year Level Leader, Assistant Principal for Teaching and Learning and/or the relevant subject Domain Leader.